ryanwonghc/FIFA-Song-Analysis/README.md

-# FIFA-Song-Predictions
+# FIFA-Song-Analysis
 ## Overview
 [Link to Github Repository](https://github.com/ryanwonghc/FIFA-Song-Predictions)

 From Bakermat to John Newman, EA Sport's FIFA games have introduced me to countless new artists and iconic songs across genres that have come to define my childhood.
 Ask any avid FIFA player, and they will likely tell you the same.
 FIFA soundtracks hold a unique significance in the realm of sports and entertainment- they offer a glimpse into the collective music trends and tastes of a global community.

-FIFA soundtracks have become as popular as the game itself and are a great way to discover new artists and songs.
-However, the soundtrack is only released once a year and this is not nearly frequent enough to scratch my itch for new music.
-In response to this, the goal of this project is to try to identify the selection criteria for FIFA soundtracks and predict what songs future FIFA playlists might contain.
+This project aims to identify the music selection criteria for songs in FIFA playlists and how this criteria has evolved over time.

 #### Tools/Libraries Used
 - Python: Spotipy, Pandas, NumPy, Matplotlib, Seaborn